E1eveNn/shinnosuke/README.md

 Building an image classification model, a question answering system or any other model is just as convenient and fast~

-In the [Examples folder](https://github.com/eLeVeNnN/shinnosuke/Examples/) of this repository, you can find more advanced models.(waiting to implement..)
+In the [Examples folder](https://github.com/eLeVeNnN/shinnosuke/Examples/) of this repository, you can find more advanced models.

 ------